Government support for small businesses

 The government has pledged to spend £100 million on faster broadband internet connections for small businesses, as well as capping increases in UK business rate rises, which are among the highest in the world.

-The government says it is investing an extra £250 million in the British Business Bank – a state-funded lender to provide capital to businesses.
+The government says it is investing an extra £250 million in the British Business Bank (external link) – a state-funded lender to provide capital to businesses.
 Part of its plan is to guarantee bank loans made by high street lenders to small businesses, in a bid to persuade them to make loans to SMEs.

 Jobs tax cut

 The government is abolishing the employer National Insurance on people under the age of 21, to make it cheaper for businesses to employ young people.
 Businesses are also eligible for the employment allowance (external link), which will cut their National Insurance contributions by £2,000.

 The government plans to increase the number of apprentices and has introduced policies to try to encourage businesses to take on more of them.
 There are apprenticeships covering 170 industries and 1,500 job roles, including accountancy.